Employee Benefits and the Law in Idaho

 Sometimes benefits are paid directly by the employer, while other instances of benefits require voluntary contributions from the worker.
-Also note that there can be a required minimum amount of time spent working for the employer in order for the employee to receive benefits.
-Those employers who provide medical plans for employees owe certain legal duties under Idaho law to those they cover.
+Also note that there can be a standard minimum amount of time spent working for the employer in order for the employee to receive benefits.
+Those employers who provide medical plans for employees owe particular legal duties under Idaho law to those they cover.
 They must disclose important information about the health plans, and employees are entitled to a fair process in the treatment of their claims under the plan.

 What Employee Benefits are Protected by Idaho law?